-Student contact information will be kept confidential.
 Unless otherwise required by law, contact information only will be accessible to authorized campus officials and law enforcement personnel as part of a missing person investigation.
 However, should an un-emancipated student under the age of eighteen be determined as missing, in addition to notifying the designated contact person, the University is required by law to notify the custodial parent or guardian within twenty-four (24) hours of such determination.

-Should anyone believe that a student has been missing for more than twenty-four (24) hours, s/he immediately should contact UAPD or a Residence Life or Student Affairs staff member, who immediately will contact UAPD.
+Should anyone believe that a student has been missing for more than twenty-four (24) hours, s/he immediately should contact UAPD or a Residence Life and Housing or Student Affairs staff member, who immediately will contact UAPD.
 UAPD will investigate the missing student report.
-If the student is not located during the ensuing twenty-four (24) hours, or sooner as conditions may dictate, the University will notify APD as well as the student's confidential contact person (and/or parent as necessary.)
+If the student is not located during the ensuing twenty-four (24) hours, or sooner as conditions may dictate, the University will notify the City of Akron Police Department as well as the student's confidential contact person (and/or parent as necessary.)